groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2017/groupdocs.viewer-for-.net-17.10-release-notes.md

 This interface is obsolete and will be removed after 17.11.0.

-**Rendering documents into HTML from stream does not create external resources**
-In order to save HTML resources (styles, images, and fonts) in separate files with HtmlOptions.IsResourcesEmbedded property set to false, document name should be passed.
+{{< alert style="info" >}}Rendering documents into HTML from stream does not create external resourcesIn order to save HTML resources (styles, images, and fonts) in separate files with HtmlOptions.IsResourcesEmbedded property set to false, document name should be passed.
 In the case when we are rendering from the stream, and do not provide document name, before the version 17.10, API was suppressing saving resources separately and has been embedding resources into HTML regardless of IsResourcesEmbedded setting.
 Since the version 17.10, when document name is not provided, API tries to generate document name from the stream, when that stream is rendered again, API will generate the same name.
-Try to avoid not passing document name, in cases when document name is known, because API does not guarantee that document type can be detected and that document name will be unique for the stream(in some case, API may generate the same name for two different streams).
+Try to avoid not passing document name, in cases when document name is known, because API does not guarantee that document type can be detected and that document name will be unique for the stream(in some case, API may generate the same name for two different streams).{{< /alert >}}